-You can now use your custom SQL dataset in any of your Trifacta flows.
+You can now use your custom SQL dataset in any of your Trifacta flows and incremental loads.
 Go ahead and add any transformation recipes that you need to cleanse, enrich, or structure this source data.

 6. Configure a scheduled destination

-From the flow that contains your custom SQL dataset, add an output to your final recipe.
+From the flow that contains your custom SQL dataset, add an output to your final recipe for an incremental load.
 This will open the details panel.
 We want to set a scheduled destination to this output.
 A scheduled destination determines where Trifacta will write your results every time a scheduled job is executed.